It's becoming increasingly clear that savvy front offices are no longer waiting until the Trade Deadline to make their moves.

 Mets receive: LHP Danny Herrera and RHP Adrian Rosario

-Rangers acquire LHP Cliff Lee and RHP Mark Lowe from Mariners
+Rangers acquire LHP Cliff Lee, RHP Mark Lowe from Mariners

 Date: July 9, 2010